This Is Why Yogis SHOULD Handstand

 Though I might have rolled my eyes at the time, she was right.
 Handstands are so much more than a difficult asana pose.
 The benefits far surpass anything gained from merely getting into the posture or showing off your skills on Instagram.

 Handstands are an incredibly powerful way to see the world through new eyes.
-They are emblematic of the transformation that comes after a revival in perspective.
+This yoga pose is emblematic of the transformation that comes after a revival in perspective.
 They are all about seeing things in a new way that is lifegiving and laced with the energy of renewal.
 Turning your whole world upside down gives you the space to re-imagine your purpose, your values, your life.

 Though handstands were not one of the original 15 hatha yoga postures, they are an integral part of a sturdy asana practice for a reason.
 This pose engages the whole body and works synergistically to deliver benefits to both body and mind.
 It is not clear exactly when headstands and handstands made their way into our modern yoga practice.
 However, it is widely accepted that handstands have not been around since the “dawn of yoga time,” (5,000 years ago!).